jonnew/ONIX/README.md

 ## Repository Contents
 Each top level directory of this repository corresponds to a distinct system module.
-These can be hardware (e.g. headstage-64), firmware (e.g. kc705-host-firmware), or software/APIs (e.g. oepcie).
+These can be hardware components (e.g. `headstage-64`), firmware (e.g.
+`oepcie-host-firmware`), or software/APIs (e.g. `oepcie`).
 Each may have distinct contributors and/or licenses.
-Please refer to the README file withing each directory for further information.
+Please refer to the README file within each directory for further information on usage, licensing, etc.

 ## Hardware